Visier MCP

 • Ability to communicate externally, such as replying to emails or support requests.

 The lethal trifecta attack is a special case of indirect prompt injection.
 Indirect prompt injection is where an attacker places a malicious prompt in a location the AI agent might access, such as a public website, a support ticket, or an email.
 When the AI agent encounters the malicious text, the malicious prompt can trick the AI agent into overriding its original instructions and executing harmful commands.
 Combined with access to private data and the ability to communicate externally, this malicious prompt can trick the agent into leaking private data.
+For more information about the lethal trifecta, see The lethal trifecta for AI agents: private data, untrusted content, and external communication.

 Indirect prompt injection